With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreMid Ohio Psychological Services Inc is a mental health clinic in Ross County, Ohio, located at 114 Renick Avenue, 45601 zip code.
 Mid Ohio Psychological Services Inc offers outpatient treatment.
-Mid Ohio Psychological Services Inc provides couples/family therapy, cognitive behavioral therapy and individual psychotherapy to young adults, adults and seniors 65 or older.
-Mid Ohio Psychological Services Inc also supports people with trauma and clients referred from the court/judicial system.
-Some other services provided by Mid Ohio Psychological Services Inc include court-ordered outpatient treatment and case management.
+Mid Ohio Psychological Services Inc provides cognitive behavioral therapy, group therapy and individual psychotherapy to children / adolescents, adults and young adults.
+Mid Ohio Psychological Services Inc also supports clients referred from the court/judicial system and people with trauma.
+Some other services provided by Mid Ohio Psychological Services Inc include case management and court-ordered outpatient treatment.

 Learn MoreScioto Paint Valley Mental Health Center is a mental health facility in Ross County, OH, located at 4449 State Route 159, First Floor, 45601.
-Scioto Paint Valley Mental Health Center provides telemedicine/telehealth and outpatient treatment.
-Scioto Paint Valley Mental Health Center provides individual psychotherapy, dialectical behavior therapy and couples/family therapy to adults, seniors 65 or older and children / adolescents.
-Scioto Paint Valley Mental Health Center also supports people with trauma and children/adolescents with serious emotional disturbance.
-Some other services available at Scioto Paint Valley Mental Health Center include integrated primary care services, suicide prevention services and court-ordered outpatient treatment.
+Scioto Paint Valley Mental Health Center provides outpatient treatment and telemedicine/telehealth.
+Scioto Paint Valley Mental Health Center provides behavior modification, group therapy and individual psychotherapy to seniors 65 or older, young adults and adults.
+Scioto Paint Valley Mental Health Center also supports children/adolescents with serious emotional disturbance and people with trauma.
+Some other services available at Scioto Paint Valley Mental Health Center include education services, integrated primary care services and case management.

-Learn MoreScioto Paint Valley Mental Health Center Floyd Simantel Clinic is one of mental health facilities in Ross County, Ohio, located at 312 East 2nd Street, 45601 zip code.
-Scioto Paint Valley Mental Health Center Floyd Simantel Clinic provides telemedicine/telehealth, residential treatment and outpatient treatment.
-Scioto Paint Valley Mental Health Center Floyd Simantel Clinic provides behavior modification, dialectical behavior therapy and group therapy to adults, young adults and seniors 65 or older.
-Scioto Paint Valley Mental Health Center Floyd Simantel Clinic also supports LGBT, clients referred from the court/judicial system and people with trauma.
-Additional services provided at Scioto Paint Valley Mental Health Center Floyd Simantel Clinic include suicide prevention services, case management and supported housing.
+Learn MoreScioto Paint Valley Mental Health Center Floyd Simantel Clinic is a mental health clinic in Ross County, OH, located at 312 East 2nd Street, 45601.
+Scioto Paint Valley Mental Health Center Floyd Simantel Clinic provides partial hospitalization/day treatment, telemedicine/telehealth and residential treatment.
+Scioto Paint Valley Mental Health Center Floyd Simantel Clinic offers trauma therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Scioto Paint Valley Mental Health Center Floyd Simantel Clinic also supports LGBT, seniors or older adults and people with PTSD.
+Additional services offered at Scioto Paint Valley Mental Health Center Floyd Simantel Clinic include suicide prevention services, supported housing and housing services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.